iamsoroush/abstractions/docs/prepare_your_code.md

         self.input_w = 28
 ```

 Note that every class which is sub-classed from `abstractions.BaseClass` must define `_load_params` and `_set_defaults` methods.
 All of your class parameters has to be difned here.
-You should define your parameters' default values in `_set_defaults` method, and load the same paramters from config file in `_load_params`.
+You should define your parameters' default values in `_set_defaults` method, and load the same parameters from config file in `_load_params`.
 This way, you can be clear about what could be modified inside your class, and you can use this class with `config=None` in exploration phase.

-Let's see what are the inpput-output signatures of the model:
+Let's see what are the input-output of the model:

 ```python